Breast Implant Revision Surgery:

 While it is always essential to select an experienced board certified plastic surgeon like Dr. Ali for breast implant surgery, it is even more crucial to have revision surgery done by a highly qualified plastic surgeon.
-Dr. Ali has considerable experience with the correction of breast augmentation problems, and will offer you a free consultation to discuss how he can improve your results from a previous surgery.
+Dr. Ali has considerable experience with the correction of breast augmentation problems, and will offer you a consultation to discuss how he can improve your results from a previous surgery.

 Reasons for Breast Implant Revision Surgery

 The six most common reasons for breast implant revision surgery that we see in our Detroit area surgical practice are:

 #1.
 Changing breast implant size